noginn/GarminEdgeAgent/README.md

 Garmin Edge Agent
 =================

-A Mac OS X LaunchAgent to automatically update activities from a Garmin Edge to Garmin Connect
+A Mac OS X LaunchAgent to automatically upload activities from a Garmin Edge to Garmin Connect and/or Strava.

 How to install
 --------------